damianburrin/WVC-Life-Edition-Data-Collector/README.md

 ![PINS](https://user-images.githubusercontent.com/18092613/234236983-367b608f-5a6a-4150-9e70-705137ed0e23.jpg)

 <br>
-The LIFE edition seems to have no connection from the UART to the J4 header on the board- i'm sure the UART takes and input in as you can power down and change the power limits remotely via the cloud intelligence app but i didn't look to hard as i only wanted to log the data.
+The LIFE edition seems to have no connection from the UART RX to the J4 header on the board- i'm sure the UART takes an input in as you can power down and change the power limits remotely via the cloud intelligence app but i didn't look to hard as i only wanted to log the data.

 <p></br>It first makes a connection to the WIFI and It's server (alicloud) on power up</br></p>

-<b>+ILOPCONNECT=WIFI_CONNECT</br>
+<b>+ILOPCONNECT=WIFI_CONNECT</br>
 +ILOPCONNECT=SERVER_CONNECT</b>

-It Then sends a cycled serial connection on a permentent loop
+It Then sends a cycled serial connection on a permentent loop - the order is set but is really dependent on where you are in the sequence when you start the python script.

-First this</br>
+The Main data is sent</br>
 <b>
 AT+SENDICA=property,PV_Volt,50.8,PV_Current,1.09,PV_Power,55.4,AC_Volt,243.2,AC_Current,0.20,Out_Power,51.0,Temperature,30.0,Power_adjustment,100,Energy,94.89
 +ok<br></br>
 </b>
-Then this</br>
+And then this additional data</br>
 <b>
 AT+SENDICA=property,PowerSwitch,1,Plant,0.16,Emission,0.09,Time,30,P_adj,66,TEMP_SET,67
 +ok
 </b></br><br>
-or this</br>
+or this - note the extra Daily value</br>
 <b>
 AT+SENDICA=property,PowerSwitch,1,Daily,0.10,Plant,0.16,Emission,0.09,Time,30,P_adj,66,TEMP_SET,67
 +ok</br></br>
 </b>
-<p>For some reason, which I haven't got my head round, sometimes it included the Daily energy before the Plant (Trees) in the second send - it might only send it when this is greater than 0.01 but its a strange one i've written round to be sure i don't through an error and only upload the daily if its there</p>
+<p>For some reason, which I haven't got my head round, sometimes it includes the Daily energy before the Plant (Trees) in the second send - it might only send it when this is greater than 0.01 but its a strange one i've written round to be sure i don't through an error and only upload the daily if its there</p>

-Initialy I tapped the UART by tracing the output pins to the JP4 header on the made board and inserted jumper cables to an open logger and collected the data to a text file on a sdcard to see what I have
+Initialy I tapped the HF-LPT270 UART by tracing the output pins to the JP4 header on the inverter main board and inserted jumper cables to an open logger and collected the data to a text file on a sdcard to see what I have.</br></br>
 The first versions of the python script read this data from a copy of the text file and then formats the data to be processesed before uploading to ThinkSpeak.
 ![Inked20230415_133328_LI](https://user-images.githubusercontent.com/18092613/234235022-c4843dd2-7ab7-402a-93a3-801890a17e90.jpg)

-I've  added a 2 min delay as this simulated how often i would normally send to make sure the free thinkspeak update limits are met
+I added a 2 min delay as this simulated how often i would normally send to make sure the free thinkspeak update limits are met

 <b>Implementing The Pi</b>

-Using a Pi Zero (Wifi edition) I've taken the tap for the open logger and transfer the + to the 5v in Pin 4, Ground to Pin 6 and TX to the UART RX GPIO 15 pin 10.
-Even though its 3.3 volts  coming from the UART of the inverter this is enough to power the PiZero and handle the load.
-I've not connected anything from the TX pin of the PI as i've no need to write back at this point
+Using a Pi Zero (Wifi edition) (about £15) I've taken the tap for the open logger and transfered the + to the 5v in (Pin 4), Ground to  the Pi Ground (Pin 6) and UART TX to the Pi's UART RX (GPIO 15 pin 10).
+Even though it's only 3.3 volts coming from the UART of the inverter this is enough to power the PiZero and handle the load.  <br><br>
+I've not connected anything from the TX pin of the PI back to the HF-LPT270 UART as i've no need to write back at this point and am only interested in collecting data for analysis

 <b>To Do</b>
-Store all the data collected in a slqlite database so this can be accessed and analyised sperately fix upload error auto start up script as a cron job
+<li>Store all the data collected in a slqlite database so this can be accessed and analyised sperately<br>
+<li>fix upload error<br>
+<li>auto start up script as a cron job<br><br>

 <b>To Use</b>
 Register with a free ThingSpeak account - a free account is enough requests for between 2 and 4 minutes upload schedule.
 I'll be setting mine to 5 minutes